didi/LogicFlow/sites/docs/docs/tutorial/extension-snapshot.en-US.md

 ```

-Get `Blob` object. `backgroundColor`: background, transparent by default if not filled.
+`backgroundColor`: background, transparent by default if not filled.

 `fileType`: file type, png by default if not filled.